-After students create a definition of their problem, a messenger arrives with the Ordinances of Sanitation in a Time of Mortality, a set of regulations adopted by the Council of People in Pistoia to ward off the plague.
-Students are assigned different ordinances to interpret in preparation for discussion the next day.
-Students work through the medieval phrasing to interpret the meaning of each ordinance; they then assess the value of that ordinance for their town.
+After your child creates a definition of the problem, a messenger arrives with the Ordinances of Sanitation in a Time of Mortality, a set of regulations adopted by the Council of People in Pistoia to ward off the plague.
+Your child is assigned a few ordinances to interpret; he or she must work through the medieval phrasing to understand the meaning of each ordinance.
+Your child then assesses the value of that ordinance for Lucca.